Men Against the Sky: Plot

-Phil Mercedes (Richard Dix), once a record-setting pilot, is now an aging alcoholic.
-As an air show performer, while inebriated, he crashes his stunt aircraft into a barn and is grounded for a year.
-His sister Kay (Wendy Barrie), his only means of support, hopes to land a job in the drafting department for Martin Ames (Kent Taylor), the chief engineer for Dan McLean (Edmund Lowe), an aircraft manufacturer.
+Phil Mercedes (Richard Dix), once a record-setting pilot with a fame resembling Charles Lindbergh's, is now an aging alcoholic.
+Reduced to his carnival roots to an air show performer, he crashes his stunt aircraft into a barn while drunk and is grounded for a year.
+His sister Kay (Wendy Barrie), becomes his only means of support.
+She hopes to land a job in the drafting department of McLean Aircraft, working for chief engineer Martin Ames (Kent Taylor).

-Given the war in Europe, the McLean company hopes to win a big contract with the government.
+With war already underway in Europe and the U.S. rearming for its inevitable entry, McLean hopes to win a big contract with the Air Force.
 Although Kay is not very skilled, she shows Ames some drawings Phil made.
-The creative designs interest Dan, who approves the construction of a high-speed fighter aircraft.
-Preliminary tests of the aircraft prove disastrous, with test pilot Dick Allerton (Donald Briggs) contending that the aircraft is too dangerous to fly.
+The creative designs interest company owner Dan McLean (Edmund Lowe), who approves the construction of a high-speed fighter aircraft.
+Preliminary tests of the plane prove disastrous, with arrogant test pilot Dick Allerton (Donald Briggs) - unsuccessful in elbowing his way between Kay and a still disinterested Ames - contending that it is too dangerous to fly.